 The property owner is evaluating options for the property that may postpone a decision on the course of action to correct water system deficiencies for the near term.
-EJCW will continue a dialogue with the owner concerning the property owner's potential plan for expanding the number of units, along with future development constraints that should be considered in the decision process.
-The project will be considered temporarily on hold pending a final decision from the owner.
+EJCW will continue a dialogue with the owner concerning the property owner's consultation with the Monterey County EHB and Housing Department Based on the outcome of discussions, the project will either be tabled or the project will go forward with either Prop 1 TA or IRWM Disadvantaged Community Involvement assistance towards a goal of applying for Prop 1/SRF or IRWM construction funding.
+The owner has contacted adjacent property owners and is in discussions regarding the consolidation option.